madihahaque/Assignments/_chapters/A1-GettingStarted.md

 ## Part IV - Putting it all together

-### Q9 - stuff
+### Q9 - Multiple Cases: Experiment Example (1 point)

 Lets revisit the setup of Q7 - in which we wanted to set a variable to indicate if a subject in an experiment was in a particular group, and thus required different processing.
-In this question we will extent that premise, by writing a set of conditionals to mark an interaction between subject's age and score.
+In this question we will extend that premise, by writing a set of conditionals to mark an interaction between subject's age and score.

+For example, it is common for behavioural performance to decrease with age.
+However, some subjects do not seem to show this behavioural deficit with age.
+Investigating such 'super-ages' could be useful for learning about the cognitive decline of aging.

+Write a conditional that does the following:
+- If the variable `subj_age` has the value `old` and the variable `score` is greater than 25:
+    - set the variable `subj_status` to the string 'Super Ager'

+- Elif the variable `subj_age` has the value `old` and the variable `score` is less than or equal to 25:
+    - set the variable `subj_status` to the string 'Normal Ager'

+- Elif the variable `subj_age` has the value `young` and the variable `score` is greater than 25:
+    - set the variable `subj_status` to the string 'Normal Youth'

+- Elif the variable `subj_age` has the value `young` and the variable `score` is less than or equal to 25:
+    - set the variable `subj_status` to the string 'Bad Youth'